Data Analysis with AI

 Week01: LLM Review

 What are LLMs, how is the magic happening.
 A non-technical brief intro.
 How to work with LLMs?
 Plus ideas on applications.
 Includes suggested readings, podcasts, and vids to listen to.
+See also which AI model to use.

 Content